webpack/webpack/test/README.md

 We use MochaJS for our tests.
 For more information on Mocha you can visit their [homepage](https://mochajs.org/)!

 ### Class Tests
 All test files can be found in *.test.js.
-There are many tests that simply test API's of a specific class/file (such as `Compiler`, `Errors`, Integration, Parser, RuleSet, Validation).
+There are many tests that simply test API's of a specific class/file (such as `Compiler`, `Errors`, Integration, `Parser`, `RuleSet`, Validation).
 If the feature you are contributing involves one of those classes, then best to start there to understand the structure.

 ### xCases